ericrqs/Juniper-vMX/README.md

         - `firewall_driver = openvswitch`
         - `enable_security_group = True`
 - We _enable_ the `port_security` plugin in order to be able to _disable_ port security on the `128.0.0.0` network ports (programmatically)
-- When we create the `128.0.0.0` network and ports, we
+- When we create the `128.0.0.0` network and ports, we:
     - turn off security groups
     - disable port security
 - Ensure that the MTU on the `128.0.0.0` network is 1500 or greater.
-The bytes stolen by VXLAN encapsulation are enough to break the communication between VCP and VFP, and we don't know how to reconfigure either one to reduce their MTUs.
-We made the MTU 9000 systemwide, but it might be possible to increase it only for the `128.0.0.0` networks.
+The bytes stolen by VXLAN encapsulation are enough to break the communication between VCP and VFP, and we don't know how to reconfigure the OS on either VM to reduce the MTU.
+In the example below, we made the MTU 9000 systemwide, but it might be possible to increase it only for the `128.0.0.0` networks.
 - Change the default security group to be totally permissive for IPv4 ICMP, TCP, UDP inbound and outbound.
-This may not be necessary at all.
+Note: This may not be necessary at all.

+#### Reference OpenStack installation steps

+Make sure that the machine has a static IP.
+DHCP may cause problems and has not been tested.

     systemctl disable firewalld
     systemctl stop firewalld